apenasrr/timestamp_link_maker/README.md

 ## How to use
+If it's your first time using the tool
+1. Execute update_libs.bat

+For the next times
-1. Make sure the spreadsheet 'video_details.xlsx' is in the same folder as the script
+2. Make sure the spreadsheet 'video_details.xlsx' is in the same folder as the script
-2. Execute timestamp_link_maker.py
+3. Execute timestamp_link_maker.bat

 ---
 Do you wish to buy a coffee to say thanks?